Loveqube

 Write a Love Poem to Yourself

-Given that writing a poem to yourself may seem weird, imagine the benefit such a poem could have on your self-image and self-esteem.
-You could make several copies, fold them up, and leave them in places you know you’ll find them later: in your car’s glove box, on the kitchen counter, in your desk, in the restroom, and even next to your pillow (leave some Swedish Fish for yourself while you’re at it).
-If anyone happens to find your "hidden" poem before you do, they won't know that you wrote it to yourself--it defies logic!
+Writing a poem to yourself may seem weird, but imagine the benefit such a poem could have on your self-image and self-esteem.
+You could make several copies, fold them up, and leave them in places you know you’ll find them later: in your car’s glove box, on the kitchen counter, in your desk, in the restroom, and even next to your pillow.
+If anyone happens to find your "hidden" poem before you do, they won't know that you wrote it to yourself.
+It defies logic!
 Such is the brilliance of a love poem written to one's self.

 When writing a love poem to yourself, be sure to refer to my tips for writing a love poem; use that information with yourself in mind as the recipient!
 There are many, many ways to write a poem to one's self.
 Here are a few examples: